(updated March 2018)

 French LPP at University of Ottawa

-The Law Practice Program at the University of Ottawa will be held from early September 2016 to the end of April 2017.
-The training course component will run from early September to the end of December 2016 and the work placements will run from early January to the end of April 2017.
+The Law Practice Program at the University of Ottawa will be held from early September 2018 to the end of April 2019.
+The training course component will run from early September to the end of December 2018 and the work placements will run from early January to the end of April 2019.
 The LPP at the University of Ottawa provides intensive, hands-on training in a smaller group format.
 Candidates are required to attend in person in Ottawa for the duration of the four-month training course.
-Specific dates for the LPP at the University of Ottawa will be posted in early 2016 on the “Dates to Remember” page.
-Candidates are to note there will be a mandatory online orientation during the last week of August 2016.
+Once finalized, specific dates for the LPP at the University of Ottawa will be posted in early 2018 on the “Dates to Remember” page.
+Candidates are to note there will be a mandatory online orientation during the last week of August 2018.